 After being a wife and a mother, I am a writer.
 I write about my daily life here.
 If you are new to this circus, I have been blogging for 15 years.
 My blog was on Xanga until May 2013, when I had to shut it down due to lack of more photo space.
 Sadly, that blog is not available at the moment.
 Xanga seemed likely to disappear, so I spent a ridiculous amount of time downloading and then deleting my Xanga blog.
 Now I’ve got to figure if there’s a way to post all that stuff somewhere else–or at least the recipes!

 I have other blogs where I write about my writing and where I share the occasional photo or poem.
 (See links.)
 I also write novels and curriculum and have published a memoir of my years spent at a boarding school in central Africa, which I’d love for you to read.

 Being an MK (missionary kid) who is married to an MK is a huge part of my identity.
 I grew up in Africa and I never got over it.
 I love living in Texas and I love my friends here, but I’ve never stopped missing Africa or wanting to return.

 So, apart from Africa, what am I interested in?
 Learning new things, knitting, sewing, reading, cooking, traveling, teaching.
-And recently, I have begun learning to play the autoharp and using it to accompany the congregational singing in our tiny church.
+I have learned to play the autoharp and it brings me a great deal of joy.
 When I learn something new, I’ll share it here.
 And I’m hoping that if you learn something new and awesome, you’ll share it with me too.